innerspacetrainings/Prace.js/README.md

 ## Getting started

-If you wish to host your own instance you can do that with ease.
+If you want to host your own instance you can include prace in express or other common JavaScript web frameworks.

 ### Prerequisites
 - Node >= 8